 While there is no minimum wage set by the government, even working at McDonalds would see you earn around 14 Euros per hour, while the average salary in the country (take home pay) is around 2,500 Euros – one of the highest in Europe.

-The point is that even though the cost of living is higher when comparing actual numbers, the salaries are created to match that cost of living so in most cases, you shouldn’t find it too difficult to get a job that pays well and allows you to live a decent life here.
+The point is that even though the cost of living is higher when comparing actual numbers to other countries, the salaries are created to match that cost of living so in most cases, you shouldn’t find it too difficult to get a job that pays well and allows you to live a decent life here.

 But with all these in mind, let’s see how much should you expect to pay each month for that “decent life”.